What We Do

 You can also report pollution issues online:

-Dawn Uchiyama is the Deputy Director of Environmental Services, where she has worked since 2001.
-Over the course of her 27-year career in public service, Dawn has led and implemented a variety of watershed, stormwater, and green infrastructure efforts with a clear focus on shared ownership in system-wide solutions and transformational change.
+Over the course of her 30-year career in public service, Dawn has driven and implemented a wide variety of strategic watershed, stormwater system, and green infrastructure efforts with a clear focus on shared ownership in organizational development, improved service delivery, and system-wide solutions.

-Dawn is a licensed landscape architect in Oregon and holds a Bachelor of Fine Arts from the University of Illinois-Chicago and a Master of Landscape Architecture from the University of Illinois-Urbana.
-With focus, compassion, and a sense of humor, Dawn aims to work collaboratively and empower others to achieve their highest purpose with integrity and accountability.
+Dawn is a licensed landscape architect in Oregon and an ICF-certified professional coach.
+She holds a Bachelor of Fine Arts from the University of Illinois Chicago and a Master of Landscape Architecture from the University of Illinois-Urbana.